solderq35/hitman-3-downpatch/README.md

   - Make edits to the `h3downpatch.xlsx` file in Excel / LibreOffice
   - Copy contents of `h3downpatch.xlsx` into https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ to convert to Markdown Table.
   - Keep in mind that some links in the table cells may break after you do this.
-- Markdown Table of Contents Generator: https://ecotrust-canada.github.io/markdown-toc/
+- Markdown Table of Contents Generator: https://jsfiddle.net/remarkablemark/o0mja3hf/
+  - Paste everything below line 1 (`# HitRuns Wiki`) into the jsfiddle and it'll spit out a table of contents

 ## Acknowledgements